ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 Formula: `CostPerMinute * NumberOfChanges * NumberOfMinutes * NumberOfSignatures * NumberOfClients = Cost per user and year`

-Let's assume 2 changes per year, 3 minutes for making the change (including reading the instructions) per signature, 2 signatures, 1 client.
-This results in 5.64 € per user and year (`0.55 * 2 * 3 * 2 * 1`).
+Let's assume 2 changes per year, 3 minutes for making the change (including reading the instructions) per signature, 2 signatures, 1 client: `0.55 * 2 * 3 * 2 * 1`

 Per user and year, the costs are now 6.60 € in manual effort compared to 3.00 € for a centrally managed solution with Set-OutlookSignatures.